Duy3107/e-commerce-testing-project-/README.md

 *   **`04_API_Performance_Testing/`**: JMeter scripts and performance analysis reports.
 *   **`05_Automation_Testing/`**: Codebase for UI automation using Cypress and Selenium/Python.
 *   **`06_Bug_reports/`**: Logs of defects, screenshots, and summary report.

+### ✅ Continuous Integration (CI)

+This repository uses **GitHub Actions** to automatically run:

+- Newman API tests (`npm run test:api`)
+- Cypress UI tests with Mochawesome HTML report (`npm run cy:test:report`)
+- Selenium/Pytest UI tests with HTML report

+The workflow file is located at `.github/workflows/ci-tests.yml` and is triggered on every push and pull request to the `main` branch.

 ### ⚙️ Installation & Usage
 To run this project locally, follow these steps: